AST9PIR2/Aufgabe3/README.md

 # Methoden-der-Softwareentwicklung

-Each "Aufgabe_x" was a homework we hat to complete for this course
+Each "Aufgabe_x" was a homework we had to complete for this course